ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

 - Pay super at least quarterly by the deadline

-- Assess whether your contractors are legally employees
+- Assess whether your contractors are legally employees under the ATO's guidelines

-- Lodge SGC forms if you miss a payment
+- Lodge SGC forms if you miss a payment deadline

 7. Lifestyle Mismatch and Income Reporting

-What the ATO Is Watching:
+What the ATO is watching:

 - Accurately declare all income from every source